-Category Storage Maintenance Inspection, Assembly, Operations Transportation Destruction Testing Probability Disassembly Frequent (A).
+Category Probability Storage Maintenance Inspection, Assembly, Disassembly Operations Transportation Destruction Testing Frequent (A).
 Over a typical career, a mishap can be expected to occur on an intermittent basis.
-Dangerously unserviceable items awaiting destruction Initial tests of new systems mishap can be expected to occur Any operating stocks in an area subject to hostile action, such as rockets, missiles, air attacks, or terrorists Any operating location in an area subject to hostile actions, such as rockets, missiles, air attacks, or terrorists Any explosives operations in an area subject to hostile actions, such as rockets, missile, air attacks, or terrorists Dangerously unserviceable items awaiting destruction Hazardous environments with gases, fibers, etc. Occasional (C).
+Dangerously unserviceable items awaiting destruction Initial tests of new systems Likely (B).
+Over a typical career, a mishap can be expected to occur randomly.
+Any operating stocks in an area subject to hostile action, such as rockets, missiles, air attacks, or terrorists Any operating location in an area subject to hostile actions, such as rockets, missiles, air attacks, or terrorists Any explosives operations in an area subject to hostile actions, such as rockets, missile, air attacks, or terrorists Dangerously unserviceable items awaiting destruction Hazardous environments with gases, fibers, etc. Occasional (C).
 Over a typical career, a mishap can be expected to occur Unserviceable (but not dangerous) items.
-TDY operations during exercises, Contingencies, or alert Burning, detonation, and static firing areas infrequently Circuit checks Hot Cargo Missions of unserviceable or unpackaged material TDY during contingencies or exercises Operating stocks in storage requiring handling more than once each month Home station during contingencies or exercises Home station activities during exercises, contingencies or alerts Railheads requiring application of QD Testing operational systems Unserviceable (but not dangerous) items in storage Pyrotechnics TDY operations during peacetime Material Handling Equipment movements and shipments on and off station Functional tests not placing voltage across firing circuits Flight-line holding areas/ready service storage locations outside munitions storage areas Outdoor operations during inclement weather Deployed ground-based missile meant to be employed in a non- mobile mission for offensive or defensive purposes a mishap is not expected to occur Serviceable items in extended storage requiring handling less than once each month Paint and packing Home station flight-line explosive activities during peacetime Operations involving no exposed explosives ICBM Launch Facilities Hot Cargo Missions of serviceable packaged material
+TDY operations during exercises, Contingencies, or alert Burning, detonation, and static firing areas infrequently Circuit checks Hot Cargo Missions of unserviceable or unpackaged material TDY during contingencies or exercises Seldom (D).
+Over a typical career, a mishap will rarely occur Operating stocks in storage requiring handling more than once each month Home station during contingencies or exercises Home station activities during exercises, contingencies or alerts Railheads requiring application of QD Testing operational systems Unserviceable (but not dangerous) items in storage Pyrotechnics TDY operations during peacetime Material Handling Equipment movements and shipments on and off station Functional tests not placing voltage across firing circuits Flight-line holding areas/ready service storage locations outside munitions storage areas Outdoor operations during inclement weather Deployed ground-based missile meant to be employed in a non- mobile mission for offensive or defensive purposes Unlikely (E)So rare, a mishap is not expected to occur during a typical career Serviceable items in extended storage requiring handling less than once each month Paint and packing Home station flight-line explosive activities during peacetime Operations involving no exposed explosives ICBM Launch Facilities Hot Cargo Missions of serviceable packaged material